Section data source

 Select Excel if you want to check your terminology against an Excel list as data source.
 This corresponds to the previous test method according to termXact 2017.

-Select Service if you want to check your terminology against a database as data source.
+Select Service if you want to check your terminology directly against the termXplorer terminology database.
 If you use termXplorer and it is hosted by TermSolutions, you will receive this service in the termXact 2020 configuration when the add-in is delivered.
 The fields URL, user name and password in the Service tab are then already filled in.
-If you use termXplorer but it is not hosted by TermSolutions, or if you use a different terminology database, we can set up the service for you individually.
+If you use termXplorer but it is not hosted by TermSolutions, we can set up the service individually for you.
 Please contact email@example.com for this purpose.

 Specify the file path to indicate which term database you want to use.
 Click on button Browse to select the term database file.
 Normally .xls- or .xlsx files are used.

 Hinweis: Bei InDesign und FrameMaker darf dieser Pfad nicht mit dem Tildezeichen (~) beginnen (dies ist der Fall, wenn Sie die Terminologieliste vom Desktop oder dessen Unterverzeichnissen auswählen).

 Note: For InDesign and FrameMaker, this path must not begin with the tilde character (~) (this is the case when you select the terminology list from the desktop or its subdirectories).

 Enter the name of the Excel sheet that contains the term database.

 The following field descriptions are combined for the selected data source Excel, TBX/XML and Service.
 Some fields are greyed out in TBX/XML and Service because they are automatically used from the data source.
 These fields are marked with only for Excel.

 Note: The Service functionality is currently only available for termXact for Word, Excel, PowerPoint and Flare.

 Select the abbreviation for the language to be checked (e.g. DE for German).